 True, persistent MMOs can be bloated, heavy, and repetitive.
 Many fans see upgrading a PC every two years as some sort of rite of passage and proof of dedication to the hardcore, but social gaming can be played on a $200 netbook or hand-me-down tablet.

 has done very well because it instantly connects people together, allows them to communicate, and encourages them to share screenshots and bragging rights from the same devices they play on.
-It's social enough.
+It's social enough

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+As MMO gamers, we have to ask ourselves whether playing with the same guild of five or 10 people in the same title is any different from inviting your "neighbor" over to farm.
+They're both social activities.Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to email@example.com!